Colorado Official Notice to Quit

 - Tenancy of 1 month to less than 6 months - give notice 7 days before deadline

-- Tenancy of 1 week to less than 1 month - give notice 3 days before deadline
+- Tenancy of 1 week to less than 1 month - give notice 3 days before the deadline

 - Tenancy of less than 1 week - give notice 1 day before deadline